 \textbf{Theorem 1:} \textit{ Let $\alpha$ $=$ 1 and $\beta$ $=$ 0 and 0 $<$ $l$ $\leq$ $h$, and let c$_{n}$ $=$ $\dfrac{h}{l}$.
 Then the expected optimization time of the MMAS* is $ O \left( \frac{((m-k)c_{n} + k)!}{((m-k)c_{n})!k!}\right) $.} \\

 \begin{proof} For the purpose of calculating the upper bound, we first need to find a lower bound on the probability that the MMAS* algorithm gives the optimal solution.
 We consider the worst possible case .
-Thus, we assume that there are no hyperedges having vertices with degree 1, the \emph{k} hyperedges belonging to the optimal solution have pheromone level \emph{l} and the rest of the hyperedges have pheromone level \emph{h}.
-The probability of selecting a hyperedge belonging to the optimal solution in step \emph{i} is at least:
+Thus, we assume that there are no edges having vertices with degree 1, the \emph{k} edges belonging to the optimal solution have pheromone level \emph{l} and the rest of the edges have pheromone level \emph{h}.
+The probability of selecting an edge belonging to the optimal solution in step \emph{i} is at least:

 The probability that the MMAS* algorithm gives the optimal solution is at least:

 Hence, the expected optimization time is found to be of \end{proof} Now, we move to the second scenario, where we analyse the upper bound for the expected optimization time when $\alpha = 0$ and $\beta = 1$.
 Here we examine the behaviour of the algorithm in the presence of heuristic information. \\